Comparing Swiss Travel Passes and the Half Fare Card (2026)

 Our Swiss Travel Pass Comparison Calculator

 Still unsure which pass is actually the best value for your trip?
-I was too, until I made a spreadsheet.
-I built a Swiss Travel Pass Calculator in Google Sheets to help you compare total costs across different pass combinations (Swiss Travel Pass, Half Fare Card, Jungfrau Pass, Berner Oberland Pass, or any combo of the above) based on your own travel plans.
+I was, too, until I made a tool to do the math.
+I built a Swiss Travel Pass Calculator to help you compare total costs across different pass combinations (Swiss Travel Pass, Half Fare Card, Jungfrau Pass, Berner Oberland Pass, or any combo of the above) based on your own travel plans.

 If you’ve made it this far, high five!
 The Swiss pass system is famously confusing (honestly, intentionally so), but now you’ve got a solid handle on what each pass covers, where it shines, and how to avoid overpaying.